A Comparison between Financial and Gambling Markets: The Strategy

 \subsection{Comparison between Financial and Gambling Strategies}

-There are some similarities in the strategies used in both financial and gambling markets.
+Building upon the efficiency properties shared by financial and betting markets, a meaningful comparison of trading and betting strategies can be established.
 First of all, significant arbitrage opportunities exist in the cross-track betting strategy \citep{hausch1990arbitrage}.
 Similarly, in the financial markets, arbitrage involves exploiting price discrepancies between different assets or securities to secure risk-free profits \citep{valdez2016introduction}.
 The goal of arbitrage in both cases is to take advantage of price differences and earn a profit without taking on any risk.
 The statistical arbitrage strategy is found to be effective in the financial market and certain practices in the gambling market, including Betfair betting exchange \citep{vlastakis2009efficient}.
 In the financial markets, statistical arbitrage involves using quantitative models and algorithms to identify trading opportunities based on statistical patterns and anomalies in asset prices \citep{alexander2005indexing}.
 Similarly, in the Betfair betting exchange, bettors can use statistical analysis to identify discrepancies in odds offered by different participants and place bets that ensure a guaranteed profit regardless of the outcome.

 Secondly, diversification plays an important role in both cross-track betting and portfolio management.
 In cross-track betting, bettors diversify their bets by placing wagers on multiple races at different tracks \citep{hausch1990arbitrage}.
 This spreading of bets helps bettors manage risk and potentially increase the chances of gaining rewards.
 Similarly, in portfolio management, investors diversify their investments across various asset classes or securities to reduce the impact of individual asset risks and optimize returns \citep{bekaert1998distributional}.
 By diversifying their portfolios, investors aim to achieve a balanced risk-return profile.
+Recent research has further reinforced this parallel by framing sports betting within a financial asset perspective.
+Betting positions are increasingly viewed as portfolio components whose returns and risks can be formally evaluated using financial risk management principles.
+For instance, sports betting portfolios exhibit risk characteristics comparable to conventional financial assets, thereby supporting the application of diversification-based portfolio allocation frameworks in betting environments \citep{moskowitz2021asset}.